-The FG of the name refers to the grip rating (firm ground), making them ideal for harder, dryer terrains, while hydrophobic treatments and sealed seams make them waterproof.
-There’s an inner breathable membrane, so feet don’t overheat in summer, and a removable thermal insole for use during cooler weather or for a more cushioned feel.
+The FG of the name refers to the grip rating (firm ground), making them ideal for harder, dryer terrains.
+Plus, the hydrophobic treatments and sealed seams make them waterproof.
+There’s also an inner breathable membrane, so feet don’t overheat in summer, and a removable thermal insole for use during cooler weather or for a more cushioned feel.
 Traction comes curtesy of a sticky compound on the 2.5mm sole and 4mm lugs.

 - Reason to buy: A versatile shoe built for the wild that’s not out of place in town

-The latest hiking boot from On is built to go from city street to mountain path.
-Its Missiongrip outsole and dual-layer midsole gives the sensation of walking on clouds, with the CloudTec system kicking in during the landing phase of your foot strike to provide cushioning when needed, then locking firm to create a solid foundation for powerful forward-propulsion.
+On designed its latest hiking boot to go from city street straight to mountain path.
+Its Missiongrip outsole and dual-layer midsole gives the sensation of walking on clouds.
+The CloudTec system kicks in during the landing phase of your foot strike to provide cushioning when needed.
+Then, it locks firm to create a solid foundation for powerful forward-propulsion.

-Light, breathable and water-repellent, a tough toe cap and mudguard means it suits all terrains and conditions, while a multi-traction grip keeps you sure-footed.
+Light, breathable and water-repellent, a tough toe cap and mudguard means it suits all terrains and conditions.
+Plus, the multi-traction grip keeps you sure-footed.
 We especially like the one-pull speed lacing system which allows you to slip on, lock in and go.
 Sustainability credentials include more than 85 per cent of its polyester content being recycled.